tanimislam/nprstuff/docs/_sources/new_functionality.rst.txt

-       movie               If chosen, convert an MP4 into an animated GIF. youtube             If chosen, convert a YOUTUBE video with URL into an animated GIF. square              If chosen, create a square MP4 file from an input MP4 file.
+       movie               If chosen, convert an MP4 into an animated GIF. youtube             If chosen, convert a YOUTUBE video with URL into an animated GIF. square              If chosen, create a square MP4 file from an input MP4 file. fromimages          If chosen, then convert a sequence of PNG images into an MP4 file.

    optional arguments:
      -h, --help            show this help message and exit